Lake Débo: Fauna

 The West African manatee is the most prominent fauna species in the lake which is reported as its last habitat in the world.
-Hippos are also reported from the lake (the hippo population is estimated at 40 to 60 individuals).
+Hippopotamuses are also reported from the lake (the hippopotamus population is estimated at 40 to 60 individuals).
 Nile crocodile is also reported from the flood plains.
 Within the basin area of the lake and the delta mammal species reported include: roan antelope, dorcas gazelle, dama gazelle, red-fronted gazelle, whilst reptile species include Nile monitor and African rock python.